Vegetarian's Japan Guide

 The Best Guide to Hiyoshi Tōshōgū Shrine in Sakamoto

 Just like any other Toshogū shrines in Japan, Hiyoshi Toshogū (日吉東照宮) is a shrine where Tokugawa Ieyasu is enshrined.
-A Tōshōgū was built here in 1634 as the monk Tenkai (天海), who enshrined him as Tōshō Daigongen (東照大権現), is based at Sakamoto.
+A Tōshōgū was built here in 1634 because the monk Tenkai (天海), who glorified him as Tōshō Daigongen (東照大権現), is based at Sakamoto.

 It might surprise some, but Hiyoshi Tōshōgū was actually built a year before Nikkō Tōshōgū.
 As it was the prototype for the one in Nikkō, it has earned the nickname of Kansai’s Nikkō!

-When the shrine was first erected, it was under the administration of Enryakuji.
+When the shrine was first erected, it was under the administration of Enryakuji Temple.
 However, after the decree separating Buddhism from Shintoism was issued in the Meiji period, it has since been an auxiliary shrine of Hiyoshi Taisha.

 Hiyoshi Tōshōgū and the North Star